Free: Healthy 5-Ingredient Meals EbookGet It Now

 If you’re not sure how to cook butternut squash, you’ll be making it on repeat after you try this cubed roasted butternut squash recipe.
 It’s actually very easy, and one of my favorite healthy side dishes for fall!
 Pair it with easy mains for dinner, or to add it to recipes like butternut squash salad or butternut squash soup.
-I’ll show you the easy way to prep and roast butternut squash — without so much struggling over peeling and cutting it.
+I’ll show you the easy way to prep and roast it — without so much struggling over peeling and chopping.

 Why You’ll Love This Roasted Butternut Squash Recipe